neoking89/owlsight/README.md

 **1.3.0**

-- Add `owl_history` function to python interpeter for directly accessing model chathistory.
+- Add `owl_history` function to python interpreter for directly accessing model chat history.
-- Improved validation when  loading a configurationfile.
+- Improved validation when  loading a configuration file.
 - Added validation for retrying a codeblock from an error.
 This configuration is called `prompt_retry_on_error`

 **1.4.1**

-- improve RAG possibilities in the API, added **SentenceTransformerSearch**, **TFIDFSearch** and **HashingVectorizerSearch** as classes.
+- improve RAG capabilities in the API, added **SentenceTransformerSearch**, **TFIDFSearch** and **HashingVectorizerSearch** as classes.
 - Added **search_documents** to offer a general RAG solution for documents.
 - Added caching possibility to all RAG solutions in the API (*cache_dir* & *cache_dir_suffix*), where documents, embeddings etc. get pickled.
 This can save a big amount of time if amount of documents is large.

-**2.0.0beta**
+**2.0.1beta**

 *BREAKING CHANGES*

-- Added Huggingface API in the commandline interface.
+- Added Huggingface API in the configuration-settings of the CLI.
 This allows the user to search and load models directly from the Huggingface modelhub and can be found through `config:huggingface`.
-- added `transformers__use_fp_16` and `transformers__stream` to `config:model` for using fp16 and streaming the model output in the transformers-based models.
+- added `transformers__use_fp16` and `transformers__stream` to `config:model` for using fp16 and streaming the model output in the transformers-based models.
 - Added **MultiModalProcessorTransformers** for non text-input based models.
 This class can be used for models which require additional input like images, audio or video and works with models from the Huggingace hub based on the Pytorch framework.
 - Introduced new syntax for passing mediatypes in the prompt.
 - Improved logging with clearer color coding and more detailed information.
 - System Prompt is now an empty string as default.
+- Several small bugfixes and improvements.

+**Disclaimer**: This version is still in beta and might contain bugs, especially on non-Windows systems.
+If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com